meme-es/tic-tac-toe/README.md

 # Tic-Tac-Toe
-> This is an implementation the Tic-Tac-Toe gane in Ruby, in addition, it is going to be implemented in 4 phases:
+> This is an implementation of the Tic-Tac-Toe gamee in Ruby, in addition, it is has been implemented in 4 phases:
 - Project setup
 - User interface
 - Game logic